Yankee Volleyball Association

 Individuals in Yankee may play on as many different teams as they desire during the season (but only one per tournament).
 Playing on teams in Yankee tournaments does not affect eligibility for USAV-registered teams.

 All players participating in a Yankee Tournament will be rated for their individual skill level, in a range from A+ (highest) to D (lowest) and are subject to all standard Yankee Rules and Regulations.
-This rating includes JO players that have participated in any Yankee Tournament.

 An individual's overall rating evaluates their ability relative to other players in New England in each of the basic skills of the game: serving, passing, setting, hitting, blocking, and defense.